top of page

 Ponaturi

 The Ponaturi (scientific name: Goblinus horribilis oceanis ) were a hostile race/subspecies of goblins originating from Polynesian mythology, specifically in Māori legends.
 Biology The Ponaturi were semiaquatic goblins, with an ability to inhale oxygen from both air and water.
 They had greenish-white skin and elongated fingers that ended with sharp claws.
 The Sun was fatal to them; their skin could burn from sunlight.
-The Ponaturi, like other goblins, were carnivores.
-Socie
+They were likely carnivores.
+Society and culture The Pon

 johnandrieskrause